Our Seed Libraries are now stocked with Orange Flower Memorial Seeds!

 We source seeds from many generous seed donations and ethical suppliers including Urban Harvest.

-We are always looking for new species of Indigenous and settler seeds to add to our libraries.
+We are always looking for new or more species of Indigenous and settler seeds to add to our libraries.
 Please consider donating seeds if you have some to share.

-After eating delicious food grown from seeds, growers are shown how to save and return the seeds to the library for the next season and the next gardener.
+After eating delicious food grown from seeds, growers learn how to save and return the seeds to the library for the next season, the next gardener.